Beyond I-Con: Exploring New Dimension of Distance Measures in Representation Learning: Analysis and Discussion

 \section{Analysis and Discussion}

-Across the tasks of unsupervised clustering, supervised contrastive learning, and dimensionality reduction, we observe strong performance from TV in comparison to KL.
+Across the tasks of unsupervised clustering, supervised contrastive learning, and dimensionality reduction, we observe that a non-KL loss outperforms KL.
 We hypothesize this is because optimizing for KL overly penalizes placing dissimilar points farther apart in the feature space (KL diverges to infinity as $q(j \mid i) \to 0$).
 This causes different clusters or classes to crowd together and start overlapping with each other.

-For example, in dimensionality reduction, SNE \cite{hinton2002sne} is known to have this crowding problem, which we also observe in Figure \ref{fig:CIFAR10}.
+For example, in dimensionality reduction, SNE \citep{hinton2002sne} is known to have this crowding problem, which we also observe in Figure \ref{fig:CIFAR10}.
 Beyond I-Con provides a solution by replacing the KL divergence in the loss with other distances/divergences.
-TV, JSD, and Hellinger all penalize small values of $q(j \mid i)$ less than KL does, since they all remain bounded as $q(j \mid i) \to 0$.\footnote{ t-SNE \cite{van2008visualizing} provides an alternative solution to the crowding problem by replacing $q(\cdot \mid i)$ with one where $q(j \mid i)$ does not decrease as quickly as the distance between $x_i$ and $x_j$ increases.} Indeed, they all solve the crowding problem as seen in the resultant low-dimensional visualizations (Figure \ref{fig:CIFAR10}), and also significantly improve downstream task performance (Table \ref{tab:dim}).
+TV, JSD, and Hellinger all penalize small values of $q(j \mid i)$ less than KL does, since they all remain bounded as $q(j \mid i) \to 0$.\footnote{ t-SNE \citep{van2008visualizing} provides an alternative solution to the crowding problem by replacing $q(\cdot \mid i)$ with one where $q(j \mid i)$ does not decrease as quickly as the distance between $x_i$ and $x_j$ increases.} Indeed, they all solve the crowding problem as seen in the resultant low-dimensional visualizations (Figure \ref{fig:CIFAR10}).
+Appendix \ref{apd:geometry} provides further analysis on the geometric arrangement of clusters in high- vs.\ low-dimensional spaces.

-We also hypothesize that KL-based losses may be prone to unstable gradients during training, similar to previous findings \cite{lazic2021,wassersteingan}.
-In dimensionality reduction, our gradient norm plots during training (Figure \ref{fig:norm}) show large spikes in gradients near the beginning of training when the KL-based loss from vanilla SNE is used.
-In supervised contrastive learning (SupCon), a KL-based loss paired with a distance-based similarity kernel consistently results in training collapse.
+We also hypothesize that KL-based losses may be prone to unstable gradients during training, similar to previous findings \citep{lazic2021,wassersteingan}.
+For example, in dimensionality reduction, our gradient norm plots during training (Figure \ref{fig:norm}) show large spikes in gradients near the beginning of training when the KL-based loss from vanilla SNE is used.

-Furthermore, our results in SupCon suggest that divergence cannot be chosen independently of the similarity measure because certain combinations lead to training instabilities, such as KL paired with a distance-based kernel.
-This may explain why existing methods use cosine similarity as previously all objectives were KL-based.
-We defer investigations on the exact interplay between divergence and similarity kernel to future work.